nrw-digital/week-notes/en/updates/_posts/2025-02-21-week-notes.md

 ![Screenshot of the ‘Send a flood message’ tool](https://github.com/nrw-digital/week-notes/blob/7107f6015367cfd28013d8ab5cf70cac9e14b219/images/Weeknotes%20screenshot%20for%20Send%20a%20flood%20message.png?raw=true)

-We launched a new messaging platform in July 2024 as part of the roll-out of our Flood Warning and Information Wales service.
+We launched a new messaging platform in July 2024 as part of the roll-out of our Flood Warning Information Service for Wales.
 The new platform aimed to make the work of our flood officers easier and more intuitive during stressful situations.

 James will hold 8 user interviews with flood officers to find out whether we can improve the new service now that it’s been tested in live flood events: